d3vobed/EverythingCyb3R/Blue Team/Identity and Access Management (IAM) Analyst/IAMA.md

-# ROADMAP TO MASTERING
+# ROADMAP TO MASTERING IDENTITY & ACCESS MANAGEMENT ANALYST

 OR USE THE PDF ;)

-# Our roadmap to becoming
+# Our roadmap to becoming an Identity and Access Management (IAM) Analyst

          Foundational Knowledge:
         Learn Cybersecurity Fundamentals: